imfelix/imfelix.github.io/source/articles/2016-10-31-full-story-behind-the-design-disruptors-brisbane-premier.html.markdown

 <hr class="dotted-divider">

 <p class="grey italic">Thank you for reading.</p>
-<p class="grey italic">If you find this story interesting, I would love to hear about it.</p>
+<p class="grey italic">Find this story interesting?
+I would love to hear about it.</p>
 <p class="grey italic">Feel free to <a href="//twitter.com/intent/tweet?screen_name=im_felix">tweet at me</a>, <a href="mailto:hello@felixlee.io?subject=Hey Felix!">send me an email</a>, or <a href="/get-in-touch/">flick me a message via my portfolio</a>.
 Anyway you like it.
 I'd love to hear from you.</p>